Free-TV/IPTV/README.md

 The m3u8 playlist is generated from the .md files by the .py script.

 Each .md file represesnts a group.
 The `<h1>` line is used as the group title.

 Only channels which URL column starts with `[>]` are included in the playlist.

 Channels which are not in HD are marked with an `Ⓢ`.

 Channels which use GeoIP blocking are marked with a `Ⓖ`.

+Channels which are live Youtube channels are marked with a `Ⓨ`.

 Issues
 ======